-Nike Inc. - A Buy At Current Levels
+Nike, Inc. - A Buy At Current Levels

 Nike’s stock currently trades at a PE ratio of 20.97, making it one of the cheaper stocks available in its industry at the present time.

-Moreover, the share is currently trading below its five year average PE of 25.70.
+Moreover, the share is currently trading below its five-year average PE of 25.70.
 This indicates that the stock is currently trading at a discount of nearly 18% compared to its previous valuations.

-In order to evaluate the performance of the stock, I have compared its price levels with the performance of the S&P500.
-YTD, we can see that the stock has remained inconsistent and currently trades below the S&P500 level.
+In order to evaluate the performance of the stock, I have compared its price levels with the performance of the S&P 500.
+YTD, we can see that the stock has remained inconsistent and currently trades below the S&P 500 level.

 Source: Google Finance

-However, if I take a look at the stock’s performance relative to the S&P500 over the past decade, it can be clearly seen that the stock has outperformed the market and has remained a defensive stock.
+However, if I take a look at the stock’s performance relative to the S&P 500 over the past decade, it can be clearly seen that the stock has outperformed the market and has remained a defensive stock.

 Source: Google Finance

-Nikes stock seems to be pricing in its current battle for market share causing its stock to underperform the market.
+Nike's stock seems to be pricing in its current battle for market share causing the stock to underperform the market.
 The stock’s historical performance leads me to believe that once these current challenges ease out or are overcome, we could witness the stock returning to its previous position as a defensive stock that outperforms the market.
 Considering that the shares are inexpensive at the moment and that the company overall has good prospects for growth in future, I think investors should definitely explore investment opportunities in Nike.

 A quick look at the dividends shows that Nike has been able to maintain an average dividend growth of nearly 14% ever since it began paying out dividends in 2009.
 The modest payout ratio indicates that the company still has legroom to expand on this growth in the future.
 As Nike begins changing the way it does business and reaches out to its target market, we could see revenues picking up momentum.
 Healthy sales are a positive indicator for free cash flow.
 Since I am confident that Nike could improve its top line through its initiatives, I believe its free cash flow position could improve as a result of it.
 Since free cash flow is a key metric for dividends, I expect the company to post no less than 14% annual increases in dividends from FY2019 onwards.